Pickering Zoning By-law Review

 • Please note, Section 4 (General Regulations) & Section 5 (Parking Regulations) apply to most zones in the City of Pickering.

 Step 3: Please share your experience, any questions, or concerns below.
 Alternatively, you may email your comments to zonereview@pickering.ca.
-If you wish to have your comments considered on the first draft, we kindly request you submit your comments or questions by/before May 1, 2024.
+If you wish to have your comments considered on the Final Draft, we kindly request you submit your comments or questions by/before October 29, 2024.

 Ask your Zoning By-law related questions here!